gitvictoralves/portfolio/README.md

 # ✨ Overview

-This project is not just a portfolio.
+This project is not just a portfolio

 It was designed as a **next-generation interactive resume experience**, combining:
 - cinematic storytelling,